Green Card Through Adjustment Of Status

 To file an adjustment of status application, the intending immigrant must meet three fundamental requirements.
 Eligibility to adjust status requires that the applicant must:

 Be physically present inside the United States; and

 You must be inside the United States when the adjustment of status application is filed (and will need to complete the process inside the U.S.).

 Have made a lawful entry into the United States; and

 Lawful entry means that you were admitted or paroled into the U.S. For most people, this means that you entered the U.S. with valid documentation and made face to face contact with a U.S. immigration officer, and that officer acknowledged your entry to the United States.
 If you entered with a valid visa, but that visa has since expired, you still had a lawful entry.

 Family preference applicants must have an approved Form I-130, Petition for Alien Relative, and a visa number must be available.
 (For a detailed explanation, see How to Read the Visa Bulletin).
 However, there’s an exception for immediate relatives of U.S. citizens.
 Immediate relatives may file the adjustment of status application together with the I-130 petition.

 It’s also important that the intending immigrant maintain eligibility throughout the AOS process.
 Changes in circumstances can affect the basis of the I-130 approval, and bars to adjustment must be avoided.

 Only a very limited group of people can adjust status.
-That’s why AOS is generally only used by some immediate relatives, K-1 fiancés that came to the U.S. and married a U.S. citizen, asylees, refugees, or those who arrived on an employment visa (e.g. H-1B) and the employer sponsored them for a green card.
+That’s why AOS is generally only used by some immediate relatives, spouses that entered as K-1 fiancés, asylees, refugees, or those who arrived on an employment visa (e.g. H-1B) and the employer sponsored them for a green card.